What kinds of information do we collect?

 - data storage providers;

-- SuperFriend’s partner organisations and collaborators as listed on our Site, employer organisations who participate in our programs and the facilitators of training conducted as part of our programs;
+- SuperFriend’s partner organisations and collaborators as listed on our Site, employer organisations who participate in our programs;

 - government and law enforcement agencies and regulators; and

-- entities established to help identify illegal activities and prevent fraud where authorised by law.
+- entities established to help to identify illegal activities and prevent fraud where authorised by law.

-If you are participating in our programs, we may also disclose aggregate level results generated from data collection conducted in connection with the programs.
+If you are participating in our training, we may also disclose deidentified and aggregate level results generated from data collection conducted in connection with the training.

 We may also disclose your personal information to anyone authorised by you, or to whom you have provided your consent (either expressly or impliedly) or where another permitted general situation applies (as defined in Section 16A of the Privacy Act).